programmfabrik/easydb-documentation/en/webfrontend/datamanagement/lists/csvimport/csvimport.md

 >NOTE: A hierarchical folder structure in which the data to be imported is stored can also be stored in a CSV file via a separate "Filesystem2CSV" Python script (see www.github.com/programfabrik).
 In this way, folder names in easydb can be imported as (hierarchical) categories or keywords.

-#### Dateien importieren
+#### Import files

-Es gibt die Möglichkeit Dateien über URL mit dem CSV Importer zu importieren.
-Die Konfigurationsoptionen sind in Kapitel [Dateien importieren](../importfiles/importfiles.html) zu finden.
+There is the possibility to import files via URL with the CSV Importer.
+The configuration options can be found in chapter [Import files](../importfiles/importfiles.html).

 ### Groups (user import only)